 He died at his home in Far Oakridge on 16 March 1945.
 At his memorial service, his old friend, Max Beerbohm, gave the address.

-His work is represented in numerous public collections, including the Imperial War Museum, the National Portrait Gallery and Tate; and Bradford Museums and Galleries, Manchester Art Gallery and Museums Sheffield.
+His work is represented in numerous public collections, including the Imperial War Museums, the National Portrait Gallery and Tate; Bradford Museums and Galleries, Manchester Art Gallery, Museums Sheffield, the university of Southampton and The Wilson (Cheltenham); and National Museum Wales (Cardiff).

 Further reading: Mary Lago, ‘Rothenstein, Sir William (1872-1945)’, H C G Matthew and Brian Harrison (eds), Oxford Dictionary of National Biography, Oxford University Press, 2004, vol 47, pages 896-898; John Rothenstein, ‘Rothenstein, Sir William (b Bradford, 29 Jan 1872; d Far Oakridge, nr Stroud, 14 Feb 1945)’, Jane Turner (ed), The Dictionary of Art, London: Macmillan, 1996, vol 27, pages 218-219; Robert Speaight, William Rothenstein: The Portrait of an Artist in His Time, London: Eyre & Spottiswoode, 1962